-In this article we explore short row bust shaping in a specific example, one of my WIPs.
+In this article we explore short row bust shaping in knitting with a specific example, one of my WIPs.
 You can see how I calculated everything necessary to get a perfect fit around my figure and use these steps to make your own custom fit garments.

 I really want to make clothes that fit and while I’m at it, I intend to share the process with you, over several garments that I customize to my size.